falun/aspartame/README.md

 The tool checks for two things when examining a const block declaration and determining if it meets the requirement for sweetening.

 1. The values are _not_ exported.
-The reasoning is that we want to limit confusion about what is available in the package namespace.
+The reasoning is that we want to limit confusion about what is available in the package namespace;
-2. *TODO* The values do not begin with `_`
+2. The enum value names do not begin with `_`;
 3. The const block declares _only_ values of the same type.

 ##### Results